wp-plugins/mfbtooltip/readme.txt

 Shows a tooltip when hovering an anchor.
 No Javascript used.

 == Description ==
 mfbTooltip shows a tooltip when hovering an anchor.
 No Javascript is used.
+Only CSS.
-Only CSS. mfbTooltip is based on this tutorial: http://pixelbar.be/blog/css-profi-tip-tooltip-attributen/
+See example usage on http://daily.madeforbrowser.com (See main navigation) mfbTooltip is based on this tutorial: http://pixelbar.be/blog/css-profi-tip-tooltip-attributen/

 == Installation ==
 Upload zip or search in repository.
 Install and activate.